variableninja/proxyscraper/README.md

 ![lastCommit](https://img.shields.io/github/last-commit/Isloka/proxyscraper)
 ![license](https://img.shields.io/github/license/Isloka/proxyscraper)

-Golang program designed to scrape both HTTP and SOCKS proxy information from the web and save them for your own use.
+Golang script designed to scrape both HTTP and SOCKS proxy information from publicly available sources and saves them for your own use.

 ## Features
 - Retrieves a list of HTTP proxies from [free-proxy-list.net](http://free-proxy-list.net/) and saves them to "http.txt".